 For a centerpiece, I used magnolia leaves clipped from our tree, surmounted by white-tipped pine cones and brightly colored faux berries.
 Brass candlesticks in two heights bring shimmer to the center.
 This is an easy centerpiece to assemble for someone who hasn't retrieved much in the way of decorations yet.

 Tartan napkins are held by red rings.
-Edged in brass, they complement the candlesticks as well as gold flatware from G's mother and the gold rims on both plates.
+Edged in brass, they complement the candlesticks as well as gold flatware from Greg's mother and the gold rims on both plates.

 Today I used branches covered in berries of various shades of red and wine.